 About The City Nature Challenge

 In 2020, Australia will be participating in the City Nature Challenge for the first time!
 The program was started in 2016 by the Natural History Museum of Los Angeles and the California Academy of Sciences as a competition between Los Angeles and San Francisco.
 Since this time the event has grown and become international.
 In 2019, there were more than 35,000 participants from 159 cities, documenting over 963,000 observations of plants and wildlife.
 With over 31,000 species identified it is an impressive grass roots effort with over 1,100 species observed being rare, threatened or endangered!
 With four cities entered it is an exciting time for Australian Citizen Science!
-Help your ‘city’ compete with cities from around the world by making the most natural observations possible from April 24-27, 2020.
-Let’s show the world the incredible diversity Australia has to offer.
+Help your ‘city’ collect biodiversity data and see how we compare with other cities from around the world you can do this by making natural observations from April 24-27, 2020.
+Let’s show the world the incredible diversity Australia has to offer and it will be interesting to see the diversity of o.
 From koalas and kangaroos, to flora and fauna of all shapes and sizes!

 hours minutes seconds